irmen/prog8/docs/source/libraries.rst

 gfx2  (cx16 only)
 -----------------
 Full-screen multicolor bitmap graphics routines, available on the Cx16 machine only.
 Same interface as monogfx, but for color screens.
-For 1 bpp monochrome screens, use monogfx.
+For 1 bpp monochrome screens: use monogfx.

 - multiple full-screen bitmap color resolutions
 - clearing screen, switching screen mode, also back to text mode